microsoft-dx/csharp-fundamentals/CSharpFundamentals/csharp05 - Classes/README.md

 -	**Protected** – the information can be accessed and modified by all children of the class
 -	**Private** – the information cannot be accessed or modified from outside

-As we continue working with C# and OOP, we will further discuss encapsulation.
+As we continue working with C# and OOP, we will further discuss encapsulation, but in other words, encapsulation is all about hiding complex implementation details and only exposing the minimum necessary elements needed to use some code.

+> For a more complete discussion about encapsulation, [view this Microsoft Virtual Academy lecture.](https://mva.microsoft.com/en-US/training-courses/a-guide-to-object-oriented-practices-14329?l=NnQrzk2hB_7804668937)

 - **Inheritance** – **allows us to create a new class, based on an existing one**.